DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 *An adventure for five 2nd-level characters.*

-> [!tip] **A Taste of Horror**
+> [!tip]+ **A Taste of Horror**
-> The following pages contain a guide to the first acts arcs of the campaign: **Act I: Into the Mists** and **Act II: The Shadowed Town**.
+> The following pages contain a guide to the first acts of the campaign: **Act I: Into the Mists**, **Act II: The Shadowed Town**, and the first third of **Act III: The Broken Land**.
 Updates providing additional content are expected to follow regularly on the /r/CurseOfStrahd subreddit.
 >
 > You can sign up to receive update notifications in your email inbox by joining the free DragnaCarta community on [Patreon](https://www.patreon.com/DragnaCarta).
 >
-> You can also get an early peek at drafts of the chapters involving **Act III: The Devil's Hand**, as well as outlines and notes for all following acts and arcs, by supporting this guide on [Patreon](https://www.patreon.com/DragnaCarta).
+> You can also get an early peek at drafts of the remainder of **Act III: The Broken Land**, as well as outlines and notes for all following acts and arcs, by supporting this guide on [Patreon](https://www.patreon.com/DragnaCarta).

 The players begin in the town of Daggerford on the night before Highharvesttide, an annual feast and holiday celebration.
 The local inns are full for the night, and the players—vagabonds with little coin or company to speak of—find shelter in the stable of the Nightmare’s Bridle, a ramshackle tavern on the outskirts of town.